abooabdirahman/NKN-SDK-Documentation/README.md

 Note that ```setPRNG``` completely _replaces_ internal random byte generator with the one provided.

-# NKN SDK for Java/Kotlin/JVM
+# NKN-SDK-Go

-Go implementation of NKN client and wallet SDK consists three components same as JS above.
+Go implementation of NKN client and wallet SDK consists three components same as JS above:

+1. [NKN MultiClient](): Send and receive data using multiple NKN clients concurrently to improve reliability and latency.
+In addition, it supports session mode, a reliable streaming protocol similar to TCP based on [ncp](https://github.com/nknorg/ncp-js).
+2. [NKN Client](): Send and receive data for free between any NKN clients regardless their network condition without setting up a server or relying on any third party services.
+Data are end to end encrypted by default.
+Typically you might want to use [multiclient]() instead of using client directly.
+Check out more details in the [Documentation](https://docs.nkn.org/nkn-sdk-js)
+3. [NKN Wallet](): Wallet SDK for [NKN blockchain](https://github.com/nknorg/nkn).
+It can be used to create wallet, transfer token to NKN wallet address, register name, subscribe to topic, and many other.

 ## Usage